How to File a Proof of Debt Against a Company in Liquidation

 Appointing a liquidator

-The liquidator to be appointed will be determined by either the company, creditors or the court depending on the type of winding up the company is undergoing:
+A liquidator can be appointed in the following ways, depending on the type of winding up the company is undergoing:

-- For involuntary winding up, a public officer known as the Official Receiver will be appointed by the court to oversee the liquidation of the company.
+- For involuntary winding up, either a licensed insolvency practitioner or a public officer known as the Official Receiver will be appointed by the court to oversee the liquidation of the company.

 - For creditors’ voluntary winding up, the creditors may choose the liquidator that they wish to appoint.